Study in Australia

 π Skilled Independent Visa (Subclass 189)

-A points-tested permanent visa that does not require state or employer sponsorship.
+A direct PR visa based on points without employer or state sponsorship.
 Highly competitive and invitation-based.

 - Occupation must be on MLTSSL